We Are The Warriors

 ADVISORS

-Osihkiyol (Zeke) Crofton-Macdonald (Wolastoqey) is a member of Welamukotuk First Nation in New Brunswick and the Houlton Band of Maliseets in Maine.
+Osihkiyol (Zeke) Crofton-Macdonald (Wolastoqey) serves as the Tribal Ambassador for the Houlton Band of Maliseets and is a member of Welamukotuk First Nation in New Brunswick and the Houlton Band of Maliseets in Maine.
 He is currently writing a thesis on Wabanaki Treaty history while pursuing a Master's in History at the University of New Brunswick.
 Zeke is the Houlton Band of Maliseets' Tribal Co-Commissioner on the Maine Indian Tribal State Commission and has spent his life advocating for Wabanaki People; for Wabanaki Public Health as the Nikan’usk (Youth) Coordinator for the Maliseet and Micmac Nations in Maine, Indian Child Welfare Services at the Houlton Band of Maliseets, and Resource Development Consultation at St Mary’s First Nation and Oromocto First Nation.